SolomonSklash/chomp-scan/README.md

 ### Wordlists

-A variety of wordlists are used, both for subdomain bruteforcing and content dicovery.
+A variety of wordlists are used, both for subdomain bruteforcing and content discovery.
 Daniel Miessler's [Seclists](https://github.com/danielmiessler/SecLists) are used heavily, as well as Jason Haddix's [lists](https://gist.github.com/jhaddix).
 Different wordlists can be used by changing relevant variables at the top of the script.

 #### Subdomain Bruteforcing
 * subdomains-top1mil-20000.txt - 22k words - From [Seclists](https://github.com/danielmiessler/SecLists)